 1972 It was proposed by District that as a Memorial to Howard Mallett a building be erected at Abington.
 ‘The Chairman pointed out that Abington was the responsibility of the County.’
 ‘There was considerable discussion about this.’
 District Minutes

-1975 An appeal for funds to replace original buildings.
+1974/5 An appeal, planned by the County Team since 1972, was launched for funds to replace original buildings.